markcaron/soccer-drills/drills/passing-triangle.md

 - Use all sides of your foot (inside, outside, instep) to trap, turn and pass.
 - Once they get the drill, encourage them to pass, move and follow their pass at game speed.
 - Players on around the triangle should remain on the balls of their feet and ready to play / provide support.
+- In the combination passing progression, sometimes play needs to move wider than the triangle as players mess up a touch and need their support player to shift or move wider.
+Encourage the players to be flexible with their shape (the triangle is just a guide).
 - The cones are defenders.
 No one should be standing **on** the cone.

 ## Progressions